nielsvm/acquia_purge/README.txt

  * Simple yet-effective proactive purging of nodes.
  * Turn-key installation, no configuration needed.
  * Optionally on-screen reporting of the purged resources.
+ * Drupal watchdog logging to create a purged paths trail.
  * Transparent purging of the Drupal Page Cache as well.
  * Fully automatic domain detection as configured on the Domains pane on your Acquia Network workflow page.
 Each domain attached to your site and active